agmsb/cloud-hero-2019/README.md

 # cloud-hero-2019

-NOTE: This only supports Tasks 1-7 for now.
+NOTE: This only automates Tasks 1-6, for now.

 ## Usage